-The process to apply and receive food stamps varies by state.
-According to the U.S. Department of Agriculture, or USDA, approximately 31 million people in the U.S. access the Supplemental Nutrition Assistance Program, or SNAP, which provides food stamps.
-Those in need of nutritional assistance can sign up for the SNAP program through their local Department of Health and Human Services, or DHS or DHHS.
+The process to apply for and receive food stamps varies by state.
+According to the U.S. Department of Agriculture, or USDA, nearly 43 million people in the U.S. access the Supplemental Nutrition Assistance Program, or SNAP, which provides food stamps.
+If you need nutritional assistance, you can sign up for the SNAP program through their local Department of Health and Human Services, or DHHS.

 Timeline to Receive Food Stamps